seanbailey28/national-weather-service-ui/README.md

 # National Weather Service UI

-This project is a user interface for the National Weather Service built using Next.js and TypeScript with Material-UI (MUI).
+This project is a user interface for the National Weather Service built using Next.js and TypeScript with Mantine.

 ## Getting Started